Workflow Automation for Small Businesses: A 2026 Guide

 • Expense tracking

-Shifting them into an automated system increases accuracy and cuts the time staff spend buried in paperwork.
+Shifting them into an automated system increases accuracy and frees up valuable time and resources.

 The process follows a rules-based setup.
 When an invoice matches a purchase order, it can be approved automatically.
 Expenses that pass a set threshold get routed for review, while lower amounts move through without delay.